-LONG ISLAND CITY, NY (July 14, 2025)—In July 2025, at LaGuardia Performing Arts Center (LPAC) Pink Fang (formerly known as Ping Chong and Company) and the Nursing Department at LaGuardia Community College/CUNY are launching a unique arts-integrated residency designed to support graduating nursing students in their final semester called Healing Through Story
+LONG ISLAND CITY, NY (July 14, 2025)—In July 2025, at LaGuardia Performing Arts Center (LPAC) Pink Fang (formerly Ping Chong + Company) and the Nursing Department at LaGuardia Community College/CUNY are launching a unique arts-integrated residency designed to support graduating nursing students in their final semester called Healing Through Story.

-Through this partnership, Sara Zatz and C Meranda Flachs-Surmanek (artists from Pink Fang) are working closely with student enrolled in SCR280: Leadership and Delegation to explore their personal and professional journeys as they prepare to enter the workforce.
+Through this partnership, Sara Zatz and C Meranda Flachs-Surmanek are working closely with nursing students enrolled in SCR280: Leadership and Delegation to explore their personal and professional journeys as they prepare to enter the workforce.

-Using Pink Fang’s signature interview-based methodologies and community engaged practices, students are guided through a creative process centered on narrative storytelling, intercultural
+Using Pink Fang’s interview-based methodologies and community engaged practices, students are guided through a creative process centered on narrative storytelling, intercultural communication, and self-reflection.

 “This collaboration is more than a performance it’s a space where students’ voices are elevated, their experiences are honored, and their leadership skills are deepened through the power of art.” - Handan Ozbilgin, Artistic Director of LPAC.